kleinschmidt/nspvowels/notes.md

 ## Introduction

-* Ideal adapter predicts that listeners should track _group-level_ cue distributions, conditioned on socio-indexical variables, for two reasons:
+* Ideal adapter predicts that listeners should track cue distributions at the level of _groups_ of talkers, but only to the extent that those groups are useful.
-    1. Helps with adapting to an unfamiliar talker.
-    2. Allows you to _infer_ socio-indexical variables
-* This prediction applies to the extent that socio-indexical variables are _informative_ about phonetic cue distributions.
-That is, to the extent that cue distributions differ reliably for different values of a socio-indexical variable, like age, sex, or dialect region.
+    * What is useful?
+Greater within-group than between-group similarity of talkers' cue distributions.
+Means that you lose less information (lower bias) by lumping together talkers within group.
+    * Another way grouping can be useful is if the groups correspond to _socio-indexical_ variables that a listener is interested in making inferences about.
+Here, too, it only makes sense to track groups to the extent that the cue distributions are actually different for different groups.
+Analogously, listeners have no reason to track phonetic category distributions over cues that are totally uninformative about that category (e.g., VOT for vowel place).
 * This paper
     * spell out this prediction in more detail.
     * test how informative some prominent socio-indexical variables are about two different kinds of contrasts: stop consonant voicing and vowel place.
         1. how much does knowing an unfamiliar talker's group improve comprehension (approximation of the utility of group-level priors on cue distributions)
         2. can you infer an unfamiliar talker's indexical group?

+### When should listeners not adapt?
+Not generalize?

 ## Methods